 This is a scholarly article.

 This article explains the colonization of Canada, and the First Nations communities that resided here before colonization.
 Before the Britain recognized Canada as a nation instead of a colony of Britain, the First Nations were seen as Independent and were therefore entitled to their own land and language, much like the French in Québec.
 After 1867, when Canada became its own nation, the First Nations were not seen as Independent and were bargained with for land rights and treaties.
 Many of these treaties today are not upheld, have not been ceded, or have been completed void and or violated.
 This article explains that before the British and French colonization of Canada, the First Nations had their own democracy in place, and were not new to negotiating with one another.
 The system they had in place was one that operated for a millennia, and was peaceful.
 This article offers evidence to the perspective that if First Nations were allowed rights to their land, language, and culture within Canada, we could have operated in co-existence and to this day have a strong and healthy First Nations representation in Canada.
 This is important to our podcast because as we discuss First Nations land rights and treaties, it impertinent to know the background of Canadian colonization and history of how First Nations lost their land, and are now included in the Constitution.
 Understanding that the First Nations population is different from other racial populations in Canada is extremely important, and gives context to many opinion articles featured in our episode.
-We discuss in our podcast how First Nations people are entitled to many rights and freedoms regarding their land and peoples that they are not given currently, and this gives context and information regarding that.
+We discuss in our podcast how First Nations people are entitled to many rights and freedoms regarding their land and peoples that they are not being given currently, and this article gives more perspective to why that is.